AHRQ Publishing and Communications Guidelines

 - Operations and maintenance.

-Contractors are not required to follow the RUP development methodology or use the Rational Suite of tools; however, the contractor's SDLC must be capable of producing AHRQ-required system deliverables containing the required content as described further in the following section.
-The contractor is required to use the lifecycle phases defined in the AHRQ SDLC framework and obtain Federal project officer approval before moving from one phase to another.
-This approval process corresponds to the stage gates in the HHS EPLC model.
+Contractors are not required to follow a specific development methodology; however, the contractor’s SDLC must be capable of producing AHRQ-required system deliverables containing the required content as described further in the following section.
+The contractor is also required to obtain Federal project officer approval before moving from one project phase to another.
+This approval process corresponds to stage gate reviews in the HHS EPLC model.
 The contractor must also conform to AHRQ Configuration Management (CM) and change control standards, which require appropriate controls for managing software and documentation baselines, changes to software artifacts using an appropriate Integrated Development Environment or version management tool, document change requests, and obtaining approval through a formal change control process that requires Federal project officer and possible AHRQ IT approval prior to implementation.

 Table 1 identifies the documentation deliverables required for all IT projects and the content required for each deliverable.